 All Scouts and Leaders will be staying in Scout BSA issue wide wall canvas tents on wooden platforms.
 Campsites are equipped with a certain number of tents and platforms based upon the total number camping, with 2 Scouts assigned per tent.
 Tent partners must be within a two-year age gap.
 Depending upon the overall camp attendance for the week some leaders may be required to share tents.
-There are 2 metal cots per tent.
-It is necessary for all campers to bring cardboard or some type of padding to separate their sleeping bags from the metal springs.

-There is a pavilion, picnic tables, fire circle, and bulletin board located at in each campsite.
+There is a pavilion, picnic tables, fire circle, and bulletin board located in each campsite.
 Running water and shower houses are located near each campsite.
 Your campsite will be your home while you are at camp.
 You are expected to keep it clean.
 There will be no moving tents within the campsite!